bendalby82/mariassl/README.md

 Pulls the latest OpenSSL and MariaDB containers.

 **02-create-certificates.sh**
-Creates a certificate authority and sign one certificate.
+Creates a certificate authority and signs one certificate.

 **03-setup-mariadb-server.sh**
 Creates a new container running Maria DB server.